minhthangbk/Codes-for-Deep-Transfer-Learning-Based-Downlink-Channel-Prediction-for-FDD-Massive-MIMO-Systems/README.md

 ## Notice
 In order to use the DeepMIMO datasets/codes or any (modified) part of them, please
 1. The corresponding paper: Yang, Y., Gao, F., Zhong, Z., Ai, B., A. Alkhateeb.
 (2019).
 [Deep Transfer Learning Based Downlink Channel Prediction for FDD Massive MIMO Systems](https://arxiv.org/abs/1912.12265).
-The DeepMIMO paper: A. Alkhateeb,"DeepMIMO: A Generic Deep Learning Dataset for Millimeter Wave and Massive MIMO Applications ,"in Proc. of Information Theory and Applications Workshop (ITA), San Diego, CA, Feb.
-2019.
 2. The Remcom Wireless InSite website: Remcom, [Wireless insite](https://www.remcom.com/wireless-insite).
 <details>
 <summary>Unfold to see bibtex codes</summary>